NOMANLIKEOLA/vandgross-dashboard/README.md

 Basically, my takeaway on the first feature from the video that was i am to build a feature that keeps track of spending within a team, to avoid waste of funds and also inputs expenditures automatically.
 So i created a mock company, VandGross Construction Co., then firstly, i needed data so i went and gave mock allocated budgets for four departments(project management, engineering, procurement & health and safety), i gave the amount of $10k, $50k, $200k and $5k respectively, then i requested a research for how the allocated budgets would most likely be spent in a construction company and i got results.
 I used and refined the results for my data in which was inputed to this project.

+I had issues deploying this project on the original repository on vercel so i had to create this new repository locally and pushed the code to it, then i was able to deploy successfully.
+This is the original repository => https://github.com/NOMANLIKEOLA/Atomity-Frontend-Task

 Live Demo → https://vandgross-dashboard.vercel.app/

 ---